JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 Even if you're not talking about a merger, if you are someone with particularly shifted vowels, when you say an isolated, ambiguous token like [bɛ̞t] or [bæ̙t], it may not be immediately clear to listeners of other dialects which vowel you're talking about.

 The words in the <sc>b_t</sc> frame may be "untrammeled by their consonantal environment," but I don't know if the lack of transition formants make for the most effective label in speech or writing.
-Keywords are labels to refer to large lexical sets, so while they may not make for ideal tokens when collecting phonetic data, they still serve the purpose of umabiguously identifying a vowel phoneme.
+Keywords are labels to refer to large lexical sets, so while they may not make for ideal tokens when collecting phonetic data, they need to still serve the purpose of umabiguously identifying a vowel phoneme.

 In fact, Wells specifically designed his original set so that it specifically would *not* use the <sc>b_t</sc> frame: